2008 Noida double murder case: The doors and the keys

 There were no signs of forced entry into the apartment, and the middle grill door had been found latched from the outside in the morning.
 There were two known sets of keys to the house entrance.
 One set was with the Talwars, and another with Hemraj.
 Nupur threw down one bunch of keys to the maid on the morning of 16 May.
 According to the CBI, Nupur had taken these keys from Hemraj's room.
 According to Nupur, Hemraj's keys would usually be kept on the sideboard, but she couldn't find them on that morning; so, she threw down her own keys to the maid.
 The question whether this key was that of Nupur or Hemraj was initially relevant to the investigation, as there were reports that the middle grill door had been locked from outside with a key (If both the keys were inside and CBI was right, it could mean that the parents locked the door, then went inside their apartment through Hemraj's door which they locked from inside, in order to mislead the investigators).
 However, later, the maid Bharati's testimony in the court established that the door was merely latched from outside.
 Thus, if the killers were not the parents, they could have shut the innermost wooden door (which automatically locked when shut), and then latched the middle grill door from outside.

 When the maid, Bharati, visited the house on the morning of 16 May, she tried to push the outermost gate but could not open it.
 When she came back at the gate after collecting the bunch of keys (which Nupur had thrown down), she could open it by pushing it.
 The CBI theorized that the gate was originally latched from inside: when Bharati went down to fetch the keys, Nupur came to the passage via Hemraj's room, and unlatched it.
 In September 2012, the defence claimed that the maid Bharati Mandal was a tutored witness, as she told the court Jo samjhaya gaya wahi bayan de rahi hu ("I am saying whatever I was explained.")
 However, Bharati denied that she had given any incorrect statement under CBI's pressure.
-The defence stated that this door was not closed, and presented Rajesh's driver Umesh Sharma as a witness, who stated that this outermost door could be opened by pushing it hard.
+The defence stated that this door was simply not easy to open, and presented Rajesh's driver Umesh Sharma as a witness, who testified that this outermost door could be opened by pushing it hard.